-A student can receive the designation 'with distinction' for the Bachelor's degree audit if the Board of Examiners decides to grant this distinction and the following minimum requirements have been met:
+- A student can receive the designation 'with distinction' for the Bachelor's degree audit if the Board of Examiners decides to grant this distinction and the following minimum requirements have been met:

-a. the weighted average of the results of the courses in the Bachelor's degree programme, not including the Bachelor's Thesis Project, is at least 8.0 (including the first year); passes (V) and exemptions (VR) will not be taken into consideration;

-b. the number of credits for second- and third-year courses for which a pass (v) has been earned or for which an exemption (VR) has been granted may not exceed 40 credits;

-c. the result for the Bachelor's Thesis Project is at least 8;

-d. the adjusted duration of the Bachelor's degree programme of the person concerned shall not exceed 3 years;

-2. In special cases the Board of Examiners may decide to grant the designation 'with distinction' to a student who does not meet the requirements referred to in subsection 1 if the student in question has otherwise shown exceptional skills in the degree programme.
+a. the weighted average of the results of the courses in the Bachelor's degree programme, not including the Bachelor's Thesis Project, is, not rounded up, at least 8.0 (including the first year); passes (V) and exemptions (VR) will not be taken into consideration; - b. the number of credits for second- and third-year courses for which a pass (v) has been earned or for which an exemption (VR) has been granted may not exceed 40 credits; foreign courses taken as part of the (free) elective space of the degree program, for which a pass (V) was earned, will be excluded from this general rule. - c. the result for the Bachelor's Thesis Project is at least 8; - d. the adjusted duration of the Bachelor's degree programme of the person concerned shall not exceed 3 years in which any study delay acknowledged as part of the Graduation Support Scheme (RAS) is taken into account. - 2.
+In special cases the Board of Examiners may decide to grant the designation 'with distinction' to a student who does not meet the requirements referred to in subsection 1 if the student in question has otherwise shown exceptional skills in the degree programme.